Fantasy Football: Week 1 running back rankings

 Johnson has a matchup against the Washington Redskins to open the 2018 season and I expect him to be used heavily after missing most of the 2017 season.
 Johnson is an elite player and one of the most dynamic offensive threats in the game.
 He is also matchup proof.

-I also have Los Angeles Rams star Todd Gurley, Los Angeles Chargers back Melvin Gordon, Dallas Cowboys workhorse Ezekiel Elliott and Pittsburgh Steelers dynamo Le'Veon Bell inside my top five for the position this week.
+I also have Los Angeles Rams star Todd Gurley, Los Angeles Chargers back Melvin Gordon, Dallas Cowboys workhorse Ezekiel Elliott and New Orleans Saints dynamo Alvin Kamara inside my top five for the position this week.

 If you started your draft wide receiver heavy, you likely don't have any of those options at the running back slot.
 But there are still plenty of great matchups to open the season.